How Health Care Workers Stay Safe During the Pandemic

 Some facilities offer employees bonuses during the pandemic to help them continue working, but this isn’t possible for all places.

 Even after following all the rules for good hygiene and infection protection, nurses and CNAs do become infected while at work.
-If this happens to you, don’t wait to call a workers comp lawyer at Voorhees Law Office, LLC in Somerville, NJ, at 908-200-2297 to begin the process of workers’ compensation benefits.
+If this happens to you, don’t wait to call a workers comp lawyer at Szaferman Lakind Attorneys at Law Office in Somerville, NJ, at 609-771-8611 to begin the process of workers’ compensation benefits.
 There are several types of compensation for which you may be eligible.